tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 sal <- renderReport(sal) # after workflow has completed render Rmd to HTML report
 ```

-Assuming the script is named `wf_run_script.R` it can be executed as follows.
-In addition,
+Assuming the script is named `wf_run_script.R` it can be executed from the command-line (not
-one can make the script executable to run it like any other script.
+R console\!) as follows.
+In addition, one can make the script executable to run it like any other script.

 ``` sh
 Rscript wf_run_script.R